Chapter 41: The Dress

 Then Sarlin’s eyes widened and she looked back sharply.
-There was a look of surprise on her face that filled with Lily with an intense joy as seeing Marigold’s response and getting a compliment from Penir.
+There was a look of surprise on her face that filled with Lily with an intense joy as seeing Djulian’s response and getting a compliment from Penir.

 Sarlin stood up, her mouth agape, and walked past toward the girls.

 “Okay,” Penir said in a whisper.
 “That response would be right up with the Divine Couple walking in.
 You did a beautiful job and she’s going to attract more than her share of attention.”

 The old woman gestured with her chin toward the front of the store.

 There were pedestrians standing in the glass.
 They were peering with various looks of surprise and joy on their face.
 A pair of young girls and there mother looked the most interested.
 When the mother looked up to the store sigh, Lily almost lost it again.

 Feeling dizzy, Lily could only watch as she struggled with her emotions.